VolkovLabs/business-forms/README.md

 ### Requirements

-Grafana 8.0 is required.
+- **Grafana 8.3+**, **Grafana 9.0+** is required for version 3.X.
+- **Grafana 8.0+** is required for version 2.X.

 ## Getting Started

-Data Manipulation Form panel is under development and not included in the Grafana Marketplace yet.
+Data Manipulation panel is under development and not included in the Grafana Marketplace yet.
 It can be installed manually from our private repository or downloaded directly from the GitHub repository:

 ```bash
 grafana-cli --repo https://volkovlabs.io/plugins plugins install volkovlabs-form-panel